-We originally created these projects during the COVID-19 crisis, when we were forced to spend the first-ever Pascha at home.
+We started this Holy Week project series during the COVID-19 crisis, when we were forced to spend the first-ever Pascha at home.
 Natalie’s then 13-year-old son helped create a simple online application as a social-distancing version of the custom of cracking Pascha eggs, which we used with family, friends, and with our Sunday School classes to “crack” the eggs while on a video call.
+Even though we are thankfully not practicing social distancing anymore, the application can still be used with family and friends who live far away – or if the children want to keep cracking eggs when all the dyed eggs have already been cracked :-).

 HOW TO PLAY FROM AFAR: